 Today we continue north to Sri Satchanalai Historical Park on the banks of the Yom River.
 Walk through the ancient town, exploring the stunning ruins and visiting the preserved Celadon Kiln ceramic site at Ban Ko Noi.
 In the afternoon, we complete the drive to the northern capital, Chiang Mai.
 This rest of the day and evening is free to explore Chiang Mai on your own or simply relax at our luxury resort set on the banks of the Mae Ping River.
 Breakfast and lunch included.

-Walking/Sightseeing: 2 to 3 hours, easy.
-Vehicle transfer time: 5 hours.
+Walking/Sightseeing: 2?3 hours, easy.
+Vehicle transfer time: 5 hours

-After a breakfast served by our gracious hosts, we say goodbye and set off for Chiang Dao where we’ll visit the hilltribe villages of the Palaung, Akha, and Lisu people.
+After breakfast which is served by our gracious hosts, we say goodbye and set off for Chiang Dao where we visit the hill tribe villages of the Palaung, Akha and Lisu people.
 A local guide escorts us through the villages where each tribe retains a different culture and way of life.
-We have the unique opportunity to visit some of their homes and farm land.
-We then head to the Mae Rim District for a walk to Mae Khi village, a Hmong settlement, passing through verdant jungle.
+We have the unique opportunity to visit some of their homes and farmland.
+We then head to the Mae Rim District for a walk to Mae Khi village, a Hmong settlement, passing through the verdant jungle.
 Here we witness how the Hmong Hill Tribe people still live a relatively traditional lifestyle.
 The Hmong are an Asian ethnic group from the mountainous regions of Vietnam, Laos, Thailand and Burma.
 Their clothing is richly decorated with magnificent embroidery, silver jewelry and imbued with animistic symbolism.
-We overnight at Hmong Hilltribe Lodge surrounded by lush jungle and rice terraces.
+We overnight at Hmong hill tribe Lodge surrounded by lush jungle and rice terraces.
 All meals included.

-Walking: 2 to 3 hours through villages, easy and some uneven terrain.
-Vehicle transfer time: 4 hours.
+Walking: 2?3 hours through villages, easy and some uneven terrain.
+Vehicle transfer time: 4 hours

 Today we learn about Asian elephants firsthand.
 It is an unforgettable day and a unique experience for children and adults alike.
 We drive to the Elephant Rescue Park in the scenic Mae Taeng valley outside of Chiang Mai.
 Established in 2015, Elephant Rescue Park provides a sanctuary and rescue center for Asian pachyderms.
 Throughout the day, we learn about the problems elephants face in Southeast Asia as well as the changes advocated by the park regarding their care, treatment, and training.
 We interact with the elephants by feeding, bathing and walking the grounds with them.
-This afternoon we return to Chiang Mai where we take a Thai cooking class.
-We'll learn the secrets of Thailand's internationally revered cuisine then enjoy our freshly prepared family feast.
+This afternoon we return to Chiang Mai where we take a Thai cooking class and learn the secrets of Thailand's internationally revered cuisine.
+Finally, we enjoy our freshly prepared family feast.
 All meals included.